About Eating Disorders

 other specified eating disorders (OSFED) is when a person has some but not all of the signs of typical eating disorders

-avoidant/restrictive food intake disorder (ARFID) also known as selective eating disorder (SED) – is when a person limits their consumption of certain foods based on the food’s appearance, smell, taste, texture, or a past negative experience with the food.
+selective eating disorder (SED) also known as avoidant/restrictive food intake disorder (ARFID) – is when a person limits their consumption of certain foods based on the food’s appearance, smell, taste, texture, or a past negative experience with the food.

 Whilst eating disorders are more common among teenagers and young adults these are serious illnesses which can affect anyone and at any age.
 Eating disorders affect thinking, memory and information processing.
 They are associated with thinking in a detail-focused and inflexible manner.
 The eating disorder often serves an important purpose for the person who has it – perhaps making them feel more in control or special in some way.
 This can make it difficult for the person to think about recovery.
 The causes of eating disorders are not fully understood but it is likely that a combination of biological, social and psychological factors may play a role.

-How do you know if you, or your loved one, needs help?
+How do you know if you, or your loved one, needs an eating disorder treatment?
 Conditions as complex as eating disorders mean that there are variations in the typical signs and not all symptoms will apply to everyone.
 If behaviour has changed as a result of the changing relationship with food, it is always advisable to ask a GP to arrange a specialist assessment.
 The faster you access treatment the better the outcomes for the patient.
-The National Institute for Health and Care Excellence (NICE) guidance on eating disorders 188.8.131.52 states: “People with eating disorders should be assessed and receive treatment at the earliest opportunity.”
-Ellern Mede offers immediate advice and assessment and offers both NHS and Private eating disorder services at several locations in London.
+The National Institute for Health and Care Excellence (NICE) guidance on eating disorders 220.127.116.11 states: “People with eating disorders should be assessed and receive treatment at the earliest opportunity.”
+Ellern Mede offers immediate advice and assessment and offers both NHS and Private eating disorder treatment services at several inpatient and outpatient locations in London.

 Eating disorders cause significant difficulties for those affected and their families.
 This includes social and relationship difficulties, mood difficulties such as depression and anxiety.
 Eating disorders also impact an individual’s physical health, including bone health, energy levels, menstruation and internal organs such as the heart.

 Measured re-feeding may be required as part of treatment.
-Ellern Mede is rare in its expertise in this intervention.
+Ellern Mede is rare in its leading therapeutic approach and expertise in this intervention.
 Only 35% of children’s eating disorder services in the UK are able to offer the type of re-feeding that is required for patients with a serious eating disorder.

 Ellern Mede has provided specialist Tier 4 eating disorder services to the NHS since 2000.
 We respond to referrals within 24 hours.